 Marietta, Georgia attorneys protecting debtors’ income from unlawful taking

-With more than 80 years of combined experience, our Marietta and Atlanta lawyers at Smith, Dettmering, Morgan, Schnatmeier & Collins, LLP aggressively advocate for debtor rights.
+With more than 80 years of combined experience, our Marietta and Atlanta lawyers at Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, aggressively advocate for debtor rights.
 We analyze your financial situation to determine the most effective remedies to your credit issues.
 Our attorneys make solid recommendations regarding debt consolidation, bankruptcy, foreclosure defense and credit repair.
 In addition, we defend you against wage garnishment actions that can impose a substantial financial burden on you and your family.

 Understanding your rights under wage garnishment laws